ThunderAnimal/hc-sdk-js/docs/sdk.md

 3. Use the functions exposed by the SDK.
 Currently the functions exposed are:
     - getLoginForm
     - getRegistrationForm
     - downloadDocument
     - uploadDocument
     - updateDocument
     - deleteDocument
     - getDocuments
+    - getDocumentsCount
     - getCurrentUser
     - getUser
     - updateUser
     - grantPermission
     - logout

 ### Register
 To register a user, append the registration form to a node and call ``HC.register``.